Ivan2san/Alteva-Leadership-Coach-Clean/replit.md

 # Overview

-This is a mobile-first Progressive Web App (PWA) designed for AI-powered leadership development coaching.
-The application provides a structured interface for users to engage with leadership growth topics through predefined prompts and custom conversations.
-The app is built as a React-based frontend with an Express.js backend that integrates with OpenAI's API to deliver personalized coaching experiences.
+This is a comprehensive AI-powered leadership development platform built as a mobile-first Progressive Web App (PWA).
+The application delivers personalized coaching experiences through the Alteva Growth methodology, combining structured leadership assessments, knowledge base integration, and AI-powered conversations to support professional growth and development.

-The application follows a clear user journey: users select from 8 leadership topics on the main screen, choose from curated prompts or write their own, and then engage in AI-powered conversations tailored to their specific leadership development needs.
+The platform provides a complete leadership development ecosystem: users authenticate and access their personalized dashboard, complete LGP360 professional assessments for AI personalization, upload knowledge base resources, engage with 8 core leadership topics through curated prompts, participate in real-time streaming AI conversations, and track their progress through comprehensive analytics and conversation history management.

 # User Preferences